 The Taurus Judge series of .410-firing pistols proves that aggressive marketing can sell ice to Eskimos.
 The self-defense pistols aren’t ideal for handgun buyers seeking stopping power or concealability.
 Why are so many otherwise intelligent people purchasing — and presumably carrying — these enormous hand cannons?
 Let’s go to the tape . . .

 Without exception, I smile.
 When they offer to show it to me, and I politely decline.
 I’ve seen them and I’ve shot them.
-When they detect my lack of enthusiasm, the petulant pistoleros are not pleased.
+When they detect my distinct lack of enthusiasm, the petulant pistoleros are not pleased.
 “You don’t like the Judge?”

 While nobody I know carries a Model 29, I know plenty of folks who regularly carry a Judge on their belts.
 I wonder if the American Chiropractic Association hasn’t sponsored a round of advertising for The Judge.
 Anyway . . .